 with $G=C\omega$ for the spin rate $\omega$.
 The motion of the angular momentum is forced by a secular orbital solution, from which the normal to the orbit $\bf{n}$ and the eccentricity $e$ are computed.
 The precession constant $\alpha$ can be written

 with $a$ the semi-major axis and $\Msol$ the mass of the Sun.
 The moments of inertia can be normalized by

-with $I=(A+B+C)/3$ the mean moment of inertia, $m$ the mass of the solid body and $R$ the reference radius used for the determination of the gravity field.
-The gravitationnal flatenning $J_2$ depends on the normalized moments of inertia with
+with $I=(A+B+C)/3$ the mean moment of inertia, $m$ the mass of the solid body, and $R$ the reference radius used for the determination of the gravity field.
+The gravitational flattening $J_2$ depends on the normalized moments of inertia with

 The precession constant can then be written